Vyral/christal-johnson/_posts/2021-12-16-how-were-helping-the-youth-with-be-a-blessing.md

 10:20—Wrapping things up

-If you have any questions for Erin or myself, don’t hesitate to reach out via phone or email today.
+If you have any questions for Erin or me, don’t hesitate to reach out via phone or email today.
 I look forward to hearing from you, and I hope you accept the challenge to help make this season a little brighter for those who need it.